 In 1837, Gabriel Lame introduced a second ordinary differential equation which has four regular singular points in the method of separation of variables applied to the Laplace equation in elliptic coordinates\cite{Lame1837}.
 Various authors has called this equation as `Lame equation' or `ellipsoidal harmonic equation'\cite{Erde1955}.

-Previously, there was no analytic solution in closed forms of Lame function\cite{Erde1955,Hobs1931,Whit1952}.
-Using Frobenius method to obtain an analytic solution (represented either in the algebraic form or in Weierstrass's form), the solution automatically comes out 3 term recurrence relation\cite{Hobs1931,Whit1952}.
-In contrast, most of well-known special functions consist of two term recursion relation (Hypergeometric, Bessel, Legendre, Kummer functions, etc).
+Previously, there were no analytic solutions in closed forms of Lame equation\cite{Erde1955,Hobs1931,Whit1952}.
+Using Frobenius method to obtain analytic solutions (represented either in the algebraic form or Weierstrass's form), the solutions automatically come out a 3-term recurrence relation\cite{Hobs1931,Whit1952}.
+In contrast, most of well-known special functions consist of 2-term recursion relations (Hypergeometric, Bessel, Legendre, Kummer functions, etc).

-In this paper I'll construct the power series expansion of Lame function in closed forms analytically and its integral forms with three-term recurrence formula\cite{chou2012b}.
+In this paper we construct the power series expansion of Lame function in closed forms analytically and its integral forms with three-term recurrence formula (3TRF)\cite{chou2012b}.
 Lame equation is a second-order linear ordinary differential equation of the algebraic form\cite{Lame1837}

 Lame's equation has four regular singular points: a, b, c and $\infty $.
 Assume that its solution is

 Plug (\ref{eq:2}) into (\ref{eq:1}).

 where,